 Read on to learn how communities are being transformed in South Sudan.

 We have four partnerships in South Sudan—two of them have historical roots to the foundation of Mission ONE.

-Severino Maira Janus is the co-founder of the Evangelical Free Church in South Sudan and a Mission ONE partner since 1992.
-Mission ONE Founder, Bob Schindler, met Severino on his first trip to Africa in 1988 while Severino was a student at Moffat College of the Bible in Kijabe, Kenya.
+Severino Maira Janus is the co-founder of the Evangelical Free Church in South Sudan (EFCSS) and has been a Mission ONE partner since 1992.
+Mission ONE Founder, Bob Schindler, met him on his first trip to Africa in 1988 while Severino was a student at Moffat College of the Bible in Kijabe, Kenya.
 Severino had a strong call and passion to take the word of God back to his war-torn country, regardless of the risk to his own life.
 Today, Severino is a leader in the community and a strong mentor to young men who are following his footsteps in ministry.

 East Africa has become a majority Christian culture over the last 200 years.
 While the message of Jesus has spread far and wide, the good news often lacks a connection to people's everyday lives.
-Western missionaries left much of the benefits of Jesus' life, death, and resurrection.